hugojosefson/incus-app-container/README.md

       `<appName>/incus-app-container.yml` file in the app's subdirectory.
 - [x] The app container has a subdirectory `<appName>/appdata/` mounted as `/appdata` inside the container, so it can't reach its own configuration.
-- [ ] No scripts to run, just an always running container that watches the `apps/` directory for changes, and:
+- [ ] No scripts to run, just an always running container (or service?) that watches the `apps/` directory for changes, and:
   - [ ] creates+starts new incus app containers for each new subdirectory it
         finds with an `incus-app-container.yml` file,
   - [ ] updates existing incus app containers when their `incus-app-container.yml` changes,
   - [ ] deletes incus app containers for subdirectories that are deleted,
+  - [ ] watches the directories and `incus-app-container.yml` files for changes
+  - [ ] when any `incus-app-container.yml` changes, or any directory changes:
+    - [ ] writes `incus-app-container.tf` to the apps' root directory
+  - [ ] watches the `incus-app-container.tf` file for changes
+  - [ ] watches incus for changes with
+        `incus monitor --type=lifecycle --type=operation --format=json`
+  - [ ] when `incus-app-container.tf` changes, or `incus monitor` reports
+        anything:
+    - [ ] `tofu apply -auto-approve -compact-warnings -concise`
+- [ ] The service keeps track of its own containers via OpenTofu's state, stored in `apps/incus-app-container.tfstate`.
-- [ ] The service keeps track of its own containers by setting an empty [profile](https://linuxcontainers.org/incus/docs/main/profiles/) on them, and only manages containers with that profile.
+- [ ] The service brands its containers with an empty [profile](https://linuxcontainers.org/incus/docs/main/profiles/) on them, so the user can see clearly which containers are owned by `incus-app-container`.
 - [x] ~~Each `docker-compose.yml` is by default prepared with a service that keeps its docker images up to date.
 It's a third-party tool, called [Watchtower](https://containrrr.dev/watchtower/).~~